gurokirta/Zoomer-Clone/README.md

 # Final project
-# this is Zoomer Clone
+# this is Zoommer Clone